Books / Objects

 Lines for Winter, 2015

-I'm thrilled to announce the release of a new broadside pairing nine photographs I made in Maine with poet 1990 U.S. Poet Laureate Mark Strand's Lines for Winter.
+I'm thrilled to announce the release of a new broadside pairing nine photographs I made in Maine with the 1990 U.S. Poet Laureate Mark Strand's Lines for Winter.

 Lines for Winter by Mark Strand

 as it gets cold and gray falls from the air

 that you will go on

 or under the cracking white

 of the moon's gaze in a valley of snow.

 what you know which is nothing

 as you keep going.
 And you will be able

 for once to lie down under the small fire